smartface/sf-extension-utils/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg?style=flat)](https://raw.githubusercontent.com/smartface/sf-extension-utils/master/LICENSE)

 An extension that has following utility classes for Smartface Native Framework.
-- RAU (Remote App Update)
+- RAU (easy use for Remote App Update)
-- Fingerprint & Touch ID
+- Fingerprint & Touch ID (easy & best practice use for Fingerprint)
-- Alert
+- Alert (fixes global alert)
-- SpeechToText
+- SpeechToText (setups timers for speech recognition)
-- Permission
+- Permission (gets permissions with ease using a simple callback)
-- Location
+- Location (gets location with callback, no need to worry for the permission code)
-- Timers
+- Timers (fixes thread issue of setTimeout & setInterval)
-- Orientation
+- Orientation (solves problems of managing different behaviour of Oritentation of iOS & Android)
-- ServiceCall
+- ServiceCall (service call library for common JSON requests)
-- ButtonActivity
+- ButtonActivity (setting an activity indicator with correct elevation on top of a button)
-- WebViewBridge
+- WebViewBridge (bi directional communication)
-- Touch
+- Touch (addPress event to any target object)
-- Color
+- Color (converts Smartface color to TinyColor for color manipulations)
+- TextBox (max text length)

 ## Installation
 Utility extension can be installed via npm easily from our public npm repository.
 The installation is pretty easy via Smartface Cloud IDE.